Office (305) 278-4464

 -Only 3 cabin s are available for single use

--Twin / Double Cabins for single use have a surcharge of 50% of the price.
+-Twin / Double Cabins for single use have a surcharge of 80% of the price (please call to verify)

 -During Peak Season: Dec 23 to -Jan 06 there will be a surcharge of US$ 150.00 per adult and US$ 130.00 per child .
 No discounts apply